phipier/Treechecker-server/README.md

 ```
 $ cd ~/treechecker-server
 ```
-create and edit a new file named env.py in folder ~/treechecker-server:
+create and edit a file named env.py in the main folder:
 ```
 $ vi env.py
 ```

-Do the necessary replacements in the following values and then copy and paste it inside file env.py:
+Copy and paste it inside file env.py Do the necessary replacements and then :
 ```
 SECRET_KEY_val="<secret-key-of-your-choice>"
 DATABASES = {